FX (TV channel): 1997–2001: "Fox Gone Cable"

-2002–2007: Emergence in original programming
+2002–2007: Emergence in Original Programming

-Beginning in 2002, the channel emerged as a major force in original pay-TV programming, gaining both acclaim and notoriety for edgy dramas.
+Beginning in 2002, FX emerged as a major force in original pay-television programming, gaining both acclaim and notoriety for edgy dramas.
 That year, FX debuted the police drama The Shield, which became a breakout hit.
 This trend continued the following year with Nip/Tuck, a drama about two plastic surgeons, and the Denis Leary-helmed Rescue Me, about the lives of a crew of firemen from the New York City Fire Department post-9/11.
 Both shows were lauded by critics, and achieved equal success with viewers.
 Rescue Me was one of the few television series to be given an order for an additional season prior to the broadcast of its most recent season: in June 2009 FX renewed the show for an 18-episode sixth season, although the fifth season had not premiered at the time.

 Unlike many broadcast networks, FX has chosen to take risks with its programming and push the envelope of what can be shown on television; as a result, most (though not all) of the channel's original series are rated TV-MA, often for strong profanity, sexual content, and/or violence.
-Family organizations such as the Parents Television Council and American Family Association, have asked advertisers to boycott these shows due to their graphic content.
+Family organizations such as the Parents Television Council (PTC) and American Family Association (AFA), have asked advertisers to boycott these shows due to their graphic content.
 Despite this, FX's original programming output, outside of a few shows, has been critically acclaimed for their strong storylines and characters.